Our Social Entrepreneurs

 “Through the Duke-UNICEF Innovation Accelerator Program, I believe I will acquire the necessary skills, knowledge, and network that will empower me and my team to create a better and bigger impact.”

-Julie Aubriot, Agnes Makanyi, and
+Hodaka Kosugi, Julie Aubriot, and Agnes Makanyi,

 “Through the Duke-UNICEF Innovation Accelerator Program, we hope to introduce the localized OKY to as many Kenyan girls as possible and support girls in building their confidence and abilities to manage their menstruation through using OKY.
 We also want to interact with other innovators through a series of webinars and workshops and expand our skills and competencies to tackle girls’ reproductive health issues with innovations.”